Ryan Vargas: 2019

 Vargas in the No. 4 JD Motorsports car at Road America in 2019.

 In July 2019, Vargas made his debut in the NASCAR Xfinity Series at Iowa Speedway for JD Motorsports.

 2020

 Vargas during the 2020 Pocono Green 225.

-He returned to the series and JD Motorsports in June 2020 on a multi-race deal.
+Vargas returned to the series and JD Motorsports in June 2020 on a multi-race deal.
 Six more races were added to Vargas' schedule in September when he picked up a six-race sponsorship from the popular social networking service TikTok.

 2021

 Vargas during the 2021 Pocono Green 225.

 In 2021, Vargas moved to a full-time schedule with JDM in the No. 6.
 Ahead of the Dover race in May, Vargas switched cars with JDM teammate Landon Cassill and moved to the No. 4; the swap was spurred as the No. 6 was 37th in owner points, which would have placed it too low to qualify for later races.
 He was replaced by Spencer Pumpelly for the following week's race at Circuit of the Americas, but returned the following week.